zx80/flask-simple-auth/docs/DOCUMENTATION.md

 If it returns *True*, the route function is called to generate the response.

 If `mode` is not supplied, *None* is passed to the check function.
-If `variable` is not supplied, the *first* parameter of the route function is taken:
+If `variables` is not supplied, the *first* parameter of the route function is taken:

 ```python